setp - set the NAT32 Primary InterfaceSYNOPSIS

 When invoked with no argument, setp prints the current Primary Interface Number.
 When invoked with one argument, setp sets the current Primary Interface Number to ifn.NOTES

 The altered setting is not recorded.
 To make the setting permanent, open the Interface Settings dialog box for the desired interface and then check the Main Internet Interface checkbox.
-Alternatively, the command can be placed in file startup.txt.
+Alternatively, the command can be placed in file user.txt.

 The NAT32 Primary Interface is the default Internet-connected interface used to send and receive packets from the Internet.SEE ALSO